Welcome to the podcast of the Lotus East for Friday, the 5th of September, 2025.

 To be very fair, it will be somewhat diverse.

-And Davey Absolutely terrified Absolutely terrified And thousands of Trying to practice eating with your hands.
+Trying to practice eating with her hands.

 It's not Samson's fault.

-I know it's not his fault.
+I know it's not his.

 What Donald Trump won in 2016 was because friends of mine, people in America, were complacent, thinking that we've made progress, we're going to carry on making progress.

-I think the same is happening here.
+I think the same's happening here.

-So th this is this is an important point.
+So this is an important point.

 Can someone define it?